gslade1138/ai-prompts/README.md

-# ai-prompts
-Collection of AI prompts for education, leadership, and technical work
 # AI Prompts for Education & Leadership

 A collection of practical AI prompts for educators, leaders, and technical professionals.
 These prompts are designed to make premium tools and workflows accessible to everyone for free.